The Library's Collections

 - Company, industry, and investment information

 The Main Collection of circulating books is housed on the third floor and is arranged in Library of Congress call number order (A-Z).
-Oversize books are shelved together at the end of the alphabet and are designated in HALCAT as Main Oversize Collection.
+Oversize books are shelved together at the end of the alphabet and are designated in Research@UWW as Main Oversize Collection.

 NEW ARRIVALS ISLAND

 Most periodicals are housed on the first floor of Andersen Library; they are alphabetically arranged and non-circulating.
-The collection is divided into Current issues, Bound volumes, newspapers, and microforms.
+The collection is divided into Current issues, Bound volumes, Newspapers, and Microforms.

 Due to space restrictions, some low-use titles are stored on compact shelves in "STORAGE."
 Patrons can request retrieval of these storage items at the Circulation Desk.